 4. Don’t let injury concerns deter you

-I believe there is more risk drafting a player based solely on potential than taking one with skills who has injury concerns.
-As such, I don’t believe in focusing on injury concerns late in the first round or later, because those factors are beyond our control.
-For example, I would draft Caris Levert, who is the perfect modern NBA guard (high IQ, good size for a guard at 6’7, can shoot, good playmaker, switchable on D) because the value of getting a top 10-15 talent is worth the risk at that point.
+We believe there is more risk drafting a player based solely on potential than taking one with skills who has injury concerns.
+As such, we don’t believe in focusing on injury concerns late in the first round or beyond because those factors are beyond our control.
+We liked Caris LeVert and OG Anunoby in past drafts, both of whom have good size and athleticism and would have been higher picks had they not gotten injured.